yft22/sec-gate-oidc/idps/docs/github-kickstart.md

 As soon as your application is created under github admin console, your may retrieve its clientid/secret from 'setting/developerSettings/app-name' page.
 Clientid and secret should be copied into the credentials section of your sgate config.

-When this is done your should be able to login with openid-connect and github.
+When this is done you should be able to login with openid-connect and github.

 ```json
     "credentials": {